decentralized-identity/keri/docs/Q-and-A.md

 2. Hash-linking is done on a lower level in `KERI` and preserves consistency and fuels revealance of duplicity.
 3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.\
 _(@henkvancann)_

+## Why not register identities on an open public ledger like bitcoin, ethereum or soverin?
+Because for our purposes we don't need to.
+Consider two distinct identifier to totally ordered, distributed consensus ledger:
+1. the access identifier that allows you to access the ledger.
+This one is ussually a `SCI`.
+E.g. on bitcoin your bitcoin address is cryptographically derived from the public key from your keypair.
+2. the register identifier that allows you to register an identifier on the ledger.
+The ledger transaction is validated registering of your identifier, not the cryptographic root-of-trust that the access identifier is using.

+The identifier is now locked to that ledger.
+We want identifiers to be portable accross ledgers, so we don't want to use registration as the root-of-trust, we want to be self-certified all the way.
+(_SamMSmith_)

 # Q&A section Agencies